Cake icon

 Mixed into your search results, you’ll then find options that depart from a nearby location, arrive into a nearby location, or both.

-For example, tickets are often spendy from New York City to Boston because it’s such a popular route.
+For example, tickets are often expensive from New York City to Boston because it’s such a popular route.
 But with “Include Nearby Locations” switched on, you’ll be able to select trips like this one from New York to Cambridge, which is cheaper than the other listed routes:

 Cambridge is just north of Boston across the Charles River, and is easily accessible to downtown via the T, yet has cheaper ticket prices because it’s just slightly out of the way.